-Campanario is a remote reserve with the field station and cabins wedged in between rain forest and ocean.
-This means living within of a multitude of habitats - a biologist’s dream.
+Campanario is a remote rain forest reserve with the field station and cabins wedged in between the forest and ocean.
+This means living within a multitude of habitats - a biologist’s dream.
 Campanario’s first mission is to conserve the forest and marine ecosystems around us.
 Because of this, we see ourselves as visitors to this rain forest and do our best to keep our impact as small as possible.

 Naturally, there are relaxing moments such as swimming and snorkeling in the ocean; resting in a hammock; opening and tasting a fresh coconut; reading any of the books from the extensive library, particularly The Lorax (our favorite book); watching the sun set, and/or enjoying a bonfire at program’s end.
 There might even be time for playing cards and other games with friends, playing soccer or frisbee on the beach at low tide (The high tide takes the field away!), sketching, painting and writing if you’re so inclined.
 Be sure to bring the materials for your interests.